How to Share Google Sheets Files in Template Mode

 https://docs.google.com/spreadsheets/d/spreadsheet_id/edit?usp=sharing

-Here is the corrected example URL:
+Here’s the corrected example URL:

 https://docs.google.com/spreadsheets/d/spreadsheet_id/template/preview

-When the recipient clicks on the link or copies and pastes the URL into the address bar of a browser and hits enter, they will be able to view the file in template mode.
+When the recipient clicks on the link or pastes the URL into their browser’s address bar, they will be able to view the file in template mode.
+The file’s appearance will differ from when it’s shared in view-only mode.
+Here are the immediate changes:

-• There will be a Use Template button in the top right corner.
+• There will be a Use Template button in the top-right corner.

 Preview of a template mode shared file in Google Sheets